-David’s experience includes numerous domestic and international joint venture and alliance transactions for public and private clients, such as Carrier Corporation, PPG Industries, Inc., Wheeling Pittsburgh Steel Corporation, World Wrestling Entertainment (the “WWE”) and the Voest-Alpine unit of Siemens.
-For more than 15 years, David has been approved M&A counsel for United Technologies Corporation (UTC) for transactions under $1 billion and has handled more transaction volume for UTC business units than any other attorney during the past 15 years.
-He has completed over 150 transactions for Carrier Corporation, UTC Fire and Security, Pratt & Whitney, Hamilton Sundstrand, UTC’s Innovation Business Development Division, and the UTC parent company in various M&A, joint venture, re-structuring, and commercial transactions.
+David’s experience includes domestic and international strategic joint venture and alliance transactions for public and private clients, such as Carrier Corporation, PPG Industries, Inc., Wheeling Pittsburgh Steel Corporation, World Wrestling Entertainment (the “WWE”), and the Voest-Alpine unit of Siemens.
+For more than 20 years, David has been approved M&A counsel for United Technologies Corporation (UTC) and its business units for transactions under $1 billion and has handled more M&A transactions for UTC business units than any other outside lawyer during the past 20 years.
+He has completed over 150 transactions for Carrier Corporation, UTC Fire and Security, Pratt & Whitney, Hamilton Sundstrand, UTC’s Innovation Business Development Division, and the UTC parent company in various M&A, joint venture, restructuring, and commercial transactions.

-David represents Liberty Tire Recycling, the largest tire recycler in North America, in more than 100 strategic transactions ranging up to $250 million and represented Liberty Waste Services, formerly in the municipal solid waste business, in more than 140 strategic transactions ranging up to $225 million.
-David also represented United States Filter Corporation in most of its strategic acquisitions during its high growth years before it was sold to Vivendi of France.
+David represented United States Filter Corporation in most of its strategic acquisitions during its high-growth years before it was sold to Vivendi of France.
+David also represented Liberty Tire Recycling, the largest tire recycler in North America, in more than 75 strategic transactions ranging up to $350 million and represented Liberty Waste Services, formerly in the municipal solid waste business, in more than 140 strategic transactions ranging up to $325 million.

-David’s strategic transactional expertise spans a broad range of industries, including HVAC, aerospace, fuel cell patent portfolios, coal mining, metallurgical coke production, steel mill maintenance, software engineering, vehicle coatings for Japanese auto manufacturers, OEM product distribution, industrial explosion protection, home security monitoring, fire fighter training systems, industrial power cell components, grand prix race tracks, electric hand dryers, water filtration systems, energy conservation services, automobile manufacturers, municipal solid waste hauling, transfer stations and landfills, tire recycling and end products, supply chain logistics, fund-of-funds investment companies, refrigeration units, office and storage space systems, hospital patient and property tracking systems, commercial engineering, software engineering, interstate highway paving, school bus transportation, movie theatre chains, and even ice cream novelty products.
+David’s strategic transactional expertise spans a broad range of industries, including HVAC, aerospace, coal mining, metallurgical coke production, steel mill maintenance, software engineering, vehicle coatings for auto manufacturers, OEM product distribution, industrial explosion protection, home security monitoring, fire fighter training systems, industrial power cell components, grand prix race tracks, electric hand dryers, water filtration systems, energy conservation services, fuel cell patent portfolios, automobile manufacturers, waste hauling, transfer stations and landfills, recycling, supply chain logistics, fund-of-funds investment companies, office and storage space systems, hospital patient and property tracking systems, commercial engineering, software engineering, interstate highway paving, school bus transportation, movie theatre chains, and even ice cream novelty products.

-Transaction forms include severe carve-outs, squeeze-out mergers, combined asset, stock and merger transactions, 50/50 partnership buyouts, options to acquire privately held businesses, state-to-state migrations, and LLC mergers.
-Joint venture and M&A transaction value experience range up to U.S. $1 billion and commercial contracts arrangements range up to several U.S. billion, both in non-public transactions.
+In addition to domestic and international strategic joint ventures and alliances, transaction forms include severe carve-outs, squeeze-out mergers, combined asset, stock and merger transactions, 50/50 partnership buyouts, options to acquire privately held businesses, and mergers.